Partner Lifecycle12 min read

 ❌ Creating Channel Conflict

-Without clear rules around deal registration and territory, partners will compete with your direct sales team and each other.
+Without clear rules around referral attribution and territory, partners will compete with your own outreach and each other over who sourced a client.

 ❌ Inconsistent Engagement